 An overnight retreat will take place between sessions three and four and will be a chance to get inspired about the work you can do in your own community before final projects are proposed.
 In essence, the retreat will provide an opportunity to further connect with personal goals, each other, and the larger community.
 The retreat will also encourage individual application of this work, how to make the arts work for you, how to apply leadership in your own way, and how to be creatively successful in your future work.

 Participants will produce a final project which will be a culmination of lessons learned put into practice.
 Participants will develop their projects throughout the program and implement them in the two months following the last session.
 Final projects will be pitched in a 3-5 minute video due before the final graduation celebration.
-Check out videos of the 2019 cohort here!
+Check out videos of past cohorts here!